Configure Emergency Debris Management

 Administer debris reports

-After an incident, organizations may choose to extract and delete data from the Emergency Debris Management solution in order to prepare for the next incident.
+After an incident, organizations may choose to extract and delete data from the Emergency Debris Management solution to prepare for the next incident.

 Many organizations require local copies of web layers for disaster recovery or archival purposes.
 Learn more about how to export data from hosted feature layers into a local file geodatabase to create a local copy of your data.

 Organizations may also choose to delete historical data from feature layers after they have archived the data to a local file geodatabase.
-Learn more on how to delete all records from a feature layer using the ArcGIS REST API service directory in the topic below.
+To delete all records from a feature layer using the ArcGIS REST API service directory, complete the following steps:

 The ArcGIS REST Services Directory for this page appears.